 Included in this game are directions for three different variations; partners competing to see who builds the largest number, smallest number or reads it correctly.
 There is also a score sheet at the end.

 In round 1, student each roll the dice 4 times, trading turns between each roll, to build a number to the thousands place.
 If the teacher tells the students to get the largest number, the student whose number has the largest value will win the round and receive 1 point while their partner earns 0 points.
 As an added bonus, I tell my students they must also read their number out loud correctly to their partner.
+This helps my students build up their fluency of reading large numbers.

 The rounds are designed to increase in difficulty as the game progresses.
 In round 1 students are playing to the thousands place, however rounds 4-10 they are playing to the millions place.
 My 5th graders loved it this year and it provided a great way to review those place value skills.